Zuzze/HackerRank-Challenges/README.md

-# HackerRank-Challenges
+# HackerRank Solutions
-My own heavily commented solutions for HackerRank Exercises and Challenges using JavaScript (ES6) or Java in cases where JavaScript is not supported.
-Solutions in this folder have scored max points in tests unless otherwise mentioned.
+My own heavily commented solutions for HackerRank Exercises and Challenges using JavaScript (ES6), Java (cases when Javascript not supported), or Python (statistics solutions).
+Solutions scored max points in tests.

 HackerRank is a website where programmers can practise coding skills by solving problems taking also algorithm efficiency into account.
+See more at https://www.hackerrank.com/